 An appliance bursts into flames.
 Your first thought will be to throw water on it.
 However, you should never put water on an electrical fire.

 The best way to stop an electrical fire is with a suitable extinguisher.
-Shut off power at the mains and use a CO2 fire extinguisher to put out the fire.
+Shut off the power at the mains and use a CO2 fire extinguisher to put out the fire.
 That’s the model with the black label.
 The different classes of extinguishers are divided by their coloured labels.
 Only black is suited to electrical fires.

 Keep a small extinguisher under the sink, in the shed or at the back of a cupboard for emergencies.
 They can be picked up from most hardware stores for under $50.
 Call the fire brigade immediately if the fire cannot be controlled quickly.

-Published: 2022-05-04
+Published: 2025-07-04